replicatedhq/help-center/content/docs/tabs.md

-+++
-title = "Tabs"
-date = "2017-04-10T16:41:40+01:00"
+---
+title: Tabs
+date: 2017-04-10T16:41:40+01:00
-draft = false
+draft: false
-weight = 100
+weight: 100
-description = "User-friendly navigation for your content or app" bref= "Tabs in Kube are crafted the way one would expect from the world's best CSS framework.
+description: User-friendly navigation for your content or app
+bref: Tabs in Kube are crafted the way one would expect from the world's best CSS framework.
 With versatile API, wide range of settings an options, with callbacks and live examples.
-Take a look!" toc= true
+Take a look!
-+++
+toc: true
+---

 <h3 class="section-head" id="h-base"><a href="#h-base">Base</a></h3>
 <p>Here's an example of basic tabs setup.
 Tabs bar is an unordered list, and each tab in tabs bar is a list item.
 For each tab there's a corresponding div, which contains the body of the tab (it can be any kind of HTML).</p>